gitli101/HomeAssignment/README.md

 <details>
   <summary>Backend</summary>

-  - Deploy the infrastructure from the `docker-compose.yaml` file.
+  - Deploy localy the infrastructure from the `docker-compose.yaml` file.
   - Create a server for the UI and Preform validations on files.
   - Extract metadata and store it .
   - store the files in minio, and check for duplications.